Satya 2: Soundtrack

 The background score of the film has been composed by Shakthikanth Karthick.
 The soundtrack of the film consisted of nine tracks composed by Nitin Raikwar, Sanjeev–Darshan, Kary Arora and Shree D and lyrics by Moied Elhaam, Nitin Raikwar, Kumaar, Sonny Ravan and Shree D on 15 October 2013.

 Release and reception

 Director Ram Gopal Verma hinted that Satya 2 will be his last film on the underworld and that now he wants to make romantic movies.
 Satya 2 was released on 2 8 October 2013 in U. A. E. and 8 November 2013 in India.

 The film received mixed reviews, Subhash K. Jha of Bollywood News stated that Ram Gopal Varma returns to form with Satya 2.

-Samreen Tungekar of Bolly spice has stated "Ram Gopal Verma had made it clear that Satya 2 is not a sequel to Satya, and he has evidently made no attempt of making this film look like a prequel or a sequel too.
-Satya 2 stands as an independent story and does well for itself as a film."
 Taran Adarsh of Bollywood Hungama gave it 3 out of 5 stars and stated that Satya 2 has the right elements that make a quintessential gangster film.
 Madhureeta Mukherjee of Times of India gave it 2 out of 5 stars.

 The Telugu version released to negative reviews with Sangeetha of The Hindu advising to "skip this and watch the original Satya."